luispasseira/RecruitmentExerciseJumia/README.md

 #### Run application
 To run this app you need to run first WAMP or configured apache server and then go to your localhost.

-You have to change the connection path on DBSqlLite.php ($connectionPath) to the path of "sample.db" on your computer.

 ```sh
 localhost:65000
 ```